ElGap/ai-connect/README.md

 async function main () {
     const llama3 = new OllamaProvider( {
-        model: "llama3.1:latest", //Adjust value from model to match your local model
+        model: "llama3.1:latest", //Adjust model name to match your local model
-        baseUrl: "http://localhost:11434", //Optional. efault for Ollama, change if it's elsewhere
+        baseUrl: "http://localhost:11434", //Optional.
+Default for Ollama, change if it's elsewhere
         temperature: 0.7 //Optional.
-Default to 0.7 but you can change it from 0.1-1) })
+Default to 0.7 but you can change it from 0-1) })
     const systemPrompt = "You are helpful and harmless AI assistant";
     const prompt: string = "Why the sky is blue?"